Alex Belfield: Former BBC presenter 'stalked fellow broadcasters'

 When arrested he told police he was "the victim of a BBC witch-hunt".

-He is not accused of physically stalking the eight complainants, but the prosecution said some of them were "worried about the possibility of Mr Belfield turning up at their homes".
+Mr Belfield, of Shaldon Close, Mapperley, is not accused of physically stalking the eight complainants, but the prosecution said some of them were "worried about the possibility of Mr Belfield turning up at their homes".

 Opening the case at Nottingham Crown Court, John McGuinness QC said Mr Vine was so worried "he thought he ought to take security advice for the protection of himself and his family".

-The full wording of the charges claims Mr Belfield, of Shaldon Close, Mapperley, had "pursued a course of conduct that amounted to harassment" of the complainants, which had "amounted to stalking" and caused them "serious alarm or distress".
+The full wording of the charges claims Mr Belfield, who is representing himself at the trial, had "pursued a course of conduct that amounted to harassment" of the complainants, which had "amounted to stalking" and caused them "serious alarm or distress".

 The charges cover a time period of more than eight years, and are as follows: